naman-unthinkable/webhook-test/README.md

 ```

 # Starting application on Local host.

 o 	Start the mongo server by using mongod command via the command prompt in the bin folder of the mongo installation (for example: //MongoDB/Server/3.4/bin)

 o 	Start the app server by opening the command prompt in the root folder by using node server.js

 o 	open http://localhost:3000 to run the application.

 # CRUD functions using cURL:

 once your application is up and running, you can also test its CRUD functionalities using the cURL command in a command line.

 For the following section, GIT Bash was used to run the commands, but any command line tool that can perform cURL commands will work.
+GIT Bash can be used for Windows enviroments to easily use cURL, and can be downloaded at https://git-scm.com/downloads.

 The following section features the cURL commands and output.

 Create - Add a new user:
 ```html